 It is a requirement that the support person is consistent, as the learning across the week is sequential and cumulative – hence a new support person arriving on day 3 or 5 may not understand the concepts taught earlier in the week, and may therefore not be able to provide effective support.

-Days 1-3 are designed for parents or carers alone, whilst days four and five are short days (9.30 – 3pm) where individual participants with a disability will also attend.
+Days 1-3 are designed for parents or carers alone (9.30 – 4.30), whilst days four and five are shorter days (9.30 – 3.30pm) where individual participants with a disability will also attend.
 This program is ideal for children or adolescents, or for adults whose disability prevents them from being able to attend the full-time program.
 It is an expectation that the parents/carers will be the primary handler for the dog, and that the participant may have limited ability to handle the dog, but will benefit from supported and structured interaction.

 Each participant may have up to two support people attend the program.
 The support person(s) must also live with the participant and the dog, or provide regular and ongoing support, as they will be taught the bulk of the dog handling and training skills.
 It is a requirement that the support person(s) is consistent, as the learning is sequential and cumulative – hence a new support person arriving on day 3 or 5 may not understand the concepts taught earlier in the program, and may therefore not be able to participate effectively.

 Dogs attending this program must be at least 6 months old.
 They must have been living with the participant for at least 3 months, and must have a strong and ongoing bond with the person(s) who will be providing support to the participant.
 The dogs are not required to have any previous training, as all dog-training skills will be taught from scratch.
 Dogs must be friendly with people, and must have NO history of aggression to their owners or the participant.